-Here are 10 affirmations to be in the present moment when parenting.
+Here are 10 affirmations to help us be in the present moment when we are parenting.

 Back-to-school time is usually a happy stress.
 This year, the pandemic and school closures have us all feeling extra anxious and stressed in a not-so-happy way.
 Try these affirmations for returning to school during a pandemic.

 It's normal to be anxious, and it's normal to react poorly to anxiety in others!
 Here are some tips if you're around anxious children.